I Tested The Coronavirus Vaccine A Month Ago — Here's What The Last Four Weeks Have Been Like

 Advertisement

 They have the hardest jobs in our country, I believe, and critical jobs.
-And so that was something that was important to me to support and to recognize.
+And so that was something that was important to me to support and to recognise.

 Advertisement